marcelovcpereira/vw-test/README.md

 2) parsing/validating rows into valid Measures
 3) persist measures in an external DBMS (in this case MySQL 5.6)
 4) expose REST and MVC endpoints for collecting/showing data
+5) Depending where you run the application, if you want external access to it, it may be necessary further configuration like opening ports or external ips.
+For accessing locally it should be straightforward.

 Possible improvements:
 - Decoupling frontend dashboard as an APP for consuming the REST Controller endpoints (instead of integrated MVC)